 In aromatherapy, a heavy dose of the scent is used to open your sinuses and soothe your mind.
-In fragrance—where a significantly smaller portion of the ingredient is used by perfumers—Eucalyptus is a fresh and woody aromatic that usually opens a fragrance.
+In fragrance—where a significantly smaller portion is used by perfumers—Eucalyptus is a fresh and woody aromatic that usually opens a fragrance.

 The cozy crackling of a fireplace.
 Warm, woody and smoky.
 Will have you reaching for a warm blanket and a good book.